strimzi/proposals/009-strimzi-ui.md

 ## Affected projects

 I would expect that the main development effort for a UI will be in a new repository in the Strimzi Github organisation.
-However, given the discussion in https://github.com/strimzi/strimzi-kafka-operator/issues/2540 , one option to source backend Kafka data would be via the [Bridge](https://github.com/strimzi/strimzi-kafka-bridge).
-As required, this could be extended to support the various Kafka backend calls needed to surface any required information in a UI.
+Given the discussion in https://github.com/strimzi/strimzi-kafka-operator/issues/2540 and https://github.com/strimzi/proposals/pull/9 , the source backend Kafka data would be via the [Strimzi-admin codebase](https://github.com/strimzi/strimzi-admin).
+At first this would provide support for the various Kafka backend calls needed to surface any required information for the UI, but could be extended to provide other sources of data for use in the UI also.
 In addition, depending on how and where the UI is provided in Strimzi, changes may be needed in the [strimzi-kafka-operator](https://github.com/strimzi/strimzi-kafka-operator) to either define a UI CRD, or deploy a UI deployment if configured to do so via the operator.
 I would very much welcome discussion around this, and what would make the most sense for the Strimzi project.

 ## Rejected alternatives